-As one of Lampeter’s most famous native sons, “Devil Dave” Miller was an eccentric although amiable character.
+As one of Lampeter’s most famous native sons, “Devil Dave” Miller was an eccentric, although amiable character.
 He served as the Lancaster County Sheriff in the 1830s.
-Miller had been elected to his post running on an Anti-Mason platform.
+Miller had been elected to his post by running on an Anti-Mason platform.
 He was a humanitarian and an avid horseman who suppressed race riots against Blacks.
-Miller was also a military veteran, early railroad entrepreneur and owned a hotel.
+Miller was also a military veteran, railroad entrepreneur, and owned a hotel.

 The following year in 1835, Miller aided three prisoners in their escape from the county jail while serving as sheriff.

 What would motivate the chief law enforcement officer for the entire county to do such a thing?

 As it turned out, Miller supported the Underground Railroad, and bounty hunters had abducted two formerly enslaved women and one of their sons as runaways who had been living here in rural Lancaster County.
 They were held in jail while waiting for transport to the Carolinas.
 However, before this could happen, Miller opened their cell one night and let the trio walk out.